hfloresr/Sandhog/docs/final.md

 <center>Figure 5: Average rewards and variance over 100 episodes.</center>

 <br>
 For the final evaluation, we used Microsoft's evaluation script which outputs a json file displaying the average rewards and the variance over 100 episodes.
-The script also evaluates the agents at 500K, however we ommited the 500K results since our baseline, Microsoft's A* agent, crashes over 100K on our machines.
+The script also evaluates the agents at 500K, however we omitted the 500K results since our baseline, Microsoft's A\* agent, crashes over 100K on our machines.

 ## References